neclor/godot-commons/README.md

 # Common
-Frequently used scripts, systems and utilities for Godot.
+Frequently used scripts, systems and utilities.